Open all

 The utterly charming head of Lambrook Jonathan Perry and his wife Jenny are quite the double act – and rank as one of the most hospitable, interested and interesting couples we’ve come across on our school visits (and there have been many!).
 With their warmth and real family values rippling through the school, they’re fantastic role models for the children.

-They’ve been here for well over a decade, and Mr Perry knows each child backwards (lots of schools pay lip service to this, but we saw it in action), sends each one a handwritten birthday card and, along with the whole senior leadership team, chats to parents every morning at drop-off – a great way to nip any niggles in the bud before they become issues.
+They’ve been here for well over a decade, but Mr Perry still has the passion to excel, and we cannot but approve of his relentless, onward spirit (new building works are on the horizon).
+But, impressive as his big picture stuff is, he never lets it distract from the basics: he knows every child properly (lots of schools pay lip service to this, but we saw it in action), and, along with the whole senior leadership team, chats to parents each morning at drop-off – a great way to nip any niggles in the bud.
 Parental partnerships are absolutely vital, and his constant reassurance to parents that they will ‘hold hands on the journey together’ generates a transformative level of trust.
-He’s terrifically strategic and ambitious too (he spearheaded a rolling multi-million refurbishment practically the day he arrived).
 Staff praise his ‘incredible leadership’, and pupils totally adore him.
 ‘If I need anything, I just talk to Mr Perry,’ one new arrival reassured his mother, whilst another pupil we met told us that ‘Mr Perry’s main message is to be kind and that’s why I love it here’.
 We think that says it all.

 What is the admissions process like at Lambrook?

-It’s no wonder that this is a popular place, with locals and Londoners all queuing up for a slice of the Lambrook pie – and registrations are surging.
+It’s no wonder that this is a popular place, with locals and Londoners all queuing up for a slice of the Lambrook pie – and registrations are surging, with waiting lists in all year groups.
 They’re not just looking for academic superstars, but for pupils (and indeed families) who are prepared to try lots of new things and really get the most out of what Lambrook has to offer.
-Main entry points are Reception, Year 3, Year 4 and Year 7, with children sitting age-appropriate assessments including a group interview, team-building exercises and papers in maths, English and non-verbal reasoning to rootle out potential and check that they can handle the curriculum further up the school.
+As well as Reception, other key entry points are Year 3, Year 4 and Year 7 (10 to 12 new pupils always join in Year 7), with children sitting age-appropriate assessments including a group interview, team-building exercises and papers in maths, English and non-verbal reasoning to rootle out potential and check that they can handle the curriculum further up the school.
 Parents also meet with the Perrys to help build up an all-important rapport.
-Take note: priority is given to siblings and the offspring of former pupils.
+For pre-prep entry, all children come in for a taster day.

 The